Western use of the swastika in the early 20th century

-Postcard sent in June 1910.
-This card was among those made by the Stanford Card Co. in Brooklyn, New York.
+American postcard mailed to Fair Haven, Connecticut, from Rochester, New York, in June 1910.
+This card was among those produced by the Stanford Card Co. in Brooklyn, New York.

-The swastika (from Sanskrit svástika) is an ancient Eurasian religious symbol that generally takes the form of an equilateral cross with four legs each bent at 90 degrees in either right-facing (卐) form or left-facing (卍) form.
-It is considered to be a sacred and auspicious symbol in Hinduism, Buddhism, and Jainism.
-Depictions of this shape dates back at least 11,000 years.
+The swastika (स्वस्तिक) is an ancient symbol used by many cultures and religions in Eurasia that generally takes the shape of an equilateral cross with four legs, each bent at 90 degrees in either right-facing (卐) form or left-facing (卍) form.
+For millennia, it has been considered a sacred and auspicious symbol in the Indian religions, including Hinduism, Buddhism, and Jainism.
+Depictions of this shape date back at least 11,000 years.

-The swastika (gammadion, fylfot) symbol became a popular symbol of luck in the Western world in the early 20th century, as it had long been in Asia, and was often used for ornamentation.
-The Nazi Party adopted the symbol in the 1920s, and its use in Western countries faded after the Nazi association became dominant in the 1930s.
-In recent decades many public swastikas have been removed or covered over, although some have been retained.
-Since the end of World War II, its display has been banned in some jurisdictions.
+In the Western world, the symbol (also called gammadion or fylfot) became a popular sign of luck in the early 20th century—as it had long been in the Eastern world—and was often used for ornamentation.
+However, after it was adopted by the Nazi Party in the 1920s and subsequently displayed across Germany and German-occupied Europe before and during World War II, the symbol's usage outside of Nazism and neo-Nazism faded.
+Many Western countries and some non-Western countries have since banned the swastika through legislation targeting Nazi symbols for suppression, although there are exemptions for displays in historical and religious contexts.